• Skip to primary navigation

 Boiling Spaghetti Pasta on hot water.

-Meanwhile, while the pasta is boiling, take a frying pan and pour in it 2-3 tablespoons of olive oil, 2-3 anchovies fillets, garlic cloves, a tablespoon of salted capers, and hot pepper to taste (you can also use dried chili flakes).
+While the pasta’s doing its thing, I grab a frying pan and heat up 2-3 tablespoons of olive oil.
+Then I add 2-3 anchovy fillets, some garlic cloves, a tablespoon of salted capers, and a bit of hot pepper (dried chili flakes work great, too).

 Olive oil, chili pepper, garlic cloves frying on a pan.